Bear Grylls Fire Starter

 As epic as it sounds, the Voodoo Hawk is a satin-polished axe head on a GRN handle with immense power and storage capabilities.
 Stash this 2.75” within the included sheath, slip it into your bag, and you have self-defense, the ability to build a shelter, and a hunting tool all in one.
 This inexpensive survival axe is powerful enough to ward off attackers in SHTF scenarios, and powerful enough to be used as a pry bar if you’re creative enough.
 Simple and straightforward, this durable axe is your ultimate companion out in the great unknown.

-If you end up in a worst-case scenario and don’t want to leave a trail behind, or you need a quick solution out in the wilderness, this portable campfire is just the ticket.
+If you end up in a worst-case scenario and don’t want to leave a trail behind, or you need a quick solution out in the wilderness, Radiate Portable Campfire is just the ticket.
 Wax-burning and equipped to cook small to medium-sized pans over the flame, you get a versatile and portable device that does exactly what the title suggests.
 Setup and extinguishing is a breeze, and refilling this unit with wax is as simple as it gets.

 Key Tips and Statistics to Remember for Survival

 Survival is a last man standing affair, and in the end, the smart, well-prepared gentleman will always win.
 If you’re a bit rusty on your survival knowledge, or you simply wish to expand it, we have just the list in store for you.
-These are the top tips and statistics to remember to keep yourself alive in adverse situations.
+These are the top tips and statistics to remember to keep yourself alive in adverse situations along with the use of your new survival gifts.

 - According to Alan D. Lieberson, who is a renowned medical doctor, lawyer, and author, the whole three-week rule (when it comes to surviving without food), is greatly influenced by hydration—which we’ll get into in a moment.
 If it comes down to the wire, hunting down fresh water is always president over food.
 Your body’s nutrients and weight, along with a slew of other factors, all come into play.